Why do some people refer to Mooji as a teacher, while others call him a master or a guru? Is he a guru?

 Mooji himself shares that after a powerful encounter with his master, Papaji, he initially experienced strong resistance within himself and wanted to run away.
 An hour or so later his entire being exploded in bliss and clarity and he came to recognise inside his heart that Papaji is his spiritual master.
 This led to an overwhelming urge to run to Papaji and fall at his feet in loving gratitude.

-While devotional expression (touching feet, use of honorifics, emotional sharing etc.) towards Mooji is not encouraged, required or expected, it also feels inappropriate to him to turn away or deny all devotional expression when he sees and feels they come from the heart.
+While devotional expression (touching feet, use of honorifics, emotional sharing etc.) towards Mooji is not encouraged, required or expected in any way, it also feels inappropriate to him to turn away or deny all devotional expression when he sees and feels they come from the heart.
 Mooji welcomes people from all backgrounds and traditions, and also respects that different cultures have different ways of showing love, appreciation and gratitude.
 Depending on one’s cultural conditioning, devotional expression may be commonplace and perfectly natural, while for others it may seem unusual or off-putting—especially when it is viewed from the context of that person’s spiritual journey and background.

 Some view devotional expression as lowering oneself or as worshipping Mooji or any master or teacher as an individual.
 However, what is generally misunderstood is that this is not the worship of an individual, but rather that it is an expression of pure love and gratitude to the Supreme Self, to the pure, timeless Truth that Mooji consistently points us to within ourselves.
 Mooji himself has shared many times that the highest form of gratitude is to earnestly follow his pointings until we awaken to the Truth for ourselves.